Installation

 Using an Apptainer (Singularity) container

 An alternative for installing Python, BIDScoin and it’s dependencies yourself is to execute BIDScoin commands using an Apptainer container.
 Executing BIDScoin commands via a container is less simple than running them directly on your host computer, read the official documentation for installation and usage instructions.
-NB: “Singularity” has been rebranded as “Apptainer”, so Singularity users should replace apptainer for singularity in the commands given below.
+NB: “Singularity” has been rebranded as “Apptainer”, so Singularity users should replace apptainer

 The current Apptainer image includes:

-• Debian stable,
+Debian stable,

-• The latest stable release (v4.3.2+qt5) of BIDScoin
+The latest stable release of BIDScoin

-• The latest versions of dcm2niix, pydeface, spec2nii
+The latest versions of dcm2niix, pydeface, spec2nii

-This image does not include FreeSurfer/synthstrip (needed for skullstrip)
+This image does not include FreeSurfer/synthstrip (needed for skullstrip

-Building the container image
+Getting the container image

-$ sudo apptainer build bidscoin.sif docker://marcelzwiers/bidscoin:<version>
+$ sudo apptainer build bidscoin.sif docker://marcelzwiers/bidscoin:<version> # Or from DockerHub.
+NB: This requires root permission

 Run BIDScoin tools in the container